US company says its moon landing attempt is in jeopardy because of an engine problem

 CAPE CANAVERAL, Fla.
-(AP) — A private company said Monday its moon landing is in jeopardy after a propulsion problem prevented the newly launched spacecraft from pointing toward the sun for power.
+(AP) — The first U.S. moon landing in more than 50 years was in jeopardy Monday after a private company's newly launched spacecraft developed engine trouble.

-Pittsburgh-based Astrobotic Technology raced to orient the lander toward the sun so its solar panel could collect sunlight, as its battery power dwindled.
+Pittsburgh-based Astrobotic Technology raced to orient its lander toward the sun so the solar panel could collect sunlight, as battery power dwindled.
+Flight controllers’ efforts paid off to charge the battery, as a special team assessed the status of what was termed “a failure in the propulsion system.”

 The problem arose about seven hours after Monday’s predawn liftoff from Cape Canaveral Space Force Station.
 United Launch Alliance’s Vulcan rocket provided the lift for Astrobotic’s lander, named Peregrine, putting it on a long, roundabout path to the moon.